Apple stock closes at record as Buffett increases stake

 Buffett is relatively new to technology investing, having avoided the sector for most of his long career.
 However, as the industry has grown into a more important part of the economy, the Berkshire chairman has built a limited number of positions, with mixed results so far.

 Buffett plowed more than $10 billion into IBM in 2011.
-Shares of the corporate software giant have gone nowhere since the beginning of that year.
-He recently sold the position and said his thesis on IBM was flawed.
+Shares of the corporate-software giant have gone nowhere since the beginning of that year.
+He recently sold the position and said his IBM thesis was flawed.
 His Apple investment has performed better, but Buffett has also said he missed out on investing in Google and Amazon.